joshtynjala/actionscript-3.0-developers-guide/security/permission-controls.md

 In addition to specifying access permissions, the master policy file can also contain a _meta-policy_ statement.
 A meta-policy specifies which locations can contain policy files.
-The default meta-policy for URL policy files is “master-only,” which means that /crossdomain.xml is the only policy file allowed on the server.
-The default meta-policy for socket policy files is “all,” which means that any socket on the host can serve a socket policy file.
+The default meta-policy for URL policy files is "master-only," which means that /crossdomain.xml is the only policy file allowed on the server.
+The default meta-policy for socket policy files is "all," which means that any socket on the host can serve a socket policy file.

 <div>

-Note: In Flash Player 9 and earlier, the default meta-policy for URL policy files was “all,” which means that any directory can contain a policy file.
+Note: In Flash Player 9 and earlier, the default meta-policy for URL policy files was "all," which means that any directory can contain a policy file.
 If you have deployed applications that load policy files from locations other than the default /crossdomain.xml file, and those applications might now be running in Flash Player 10, make sure you (or the server administrator) modify the master policy file to allow additional policy files.
-For information on how to specify different a different meta-policy, see the Flash Player Developer Center topic “Policy File Changes in Flash Player 9” at [www.adobe.com/go/devnet_security_en](http://www.adobe.com/go/devnet_security_en).
+For information on how to specify different a different meta-policy, see the Flash Player Developer Center topic "Policy File Changes in Flash Player 9" at [www.adobe.com/go/devnet_security_en](http://www.adobe.com/go/devnet_security_en).

 </div>

 A SWF file can check for a different policy filename or a different directory location by calling the `Security.loadPolicyFile()` method.
-However, if the master policy file doesn’t specify that the target location can serve policy files, the call to `loadPolicyFile()` has no effect, even if there is a policy file at that location.
+However, if the master policy file doesn't specify that the target location can serve policy files, the call to `loadPolicyFile()` has no effect, even if there is a policy file at that location.
 Call `loadPolicyFile()` before attempting any network operations that require the policy file.
 Flash Player automatically queues